Chart Color Schemes

 An assessment of population growth drivers in Winston Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Winston Hills' population, as of August 2025, is approximately 11,210.
-This figure represents an increase of 11 people since the 2021 Census, which recorded a population of 11,199.
-The change is inferred from the estimated resident population of 11,207 in June 2024 and an additional 11 validated new addresses since the Census date.
-This results in a population density ratio of 2,577 persons per square kilometer, placing Winston Hills in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 82.5% of overall population gains during recent periods.
+Winston Hills' population, as per AreaSearch's analysis, stands at 11,207 as of Nov 2025.
+This figure represents an increase of 8 people from the 2021 Census count of 11,199, reflecting a growth rate of 0.1%.
+The population estimate for Jun 2024 was 11,207, with an additional 10 validated new addresses since the Census date contributing to this change.
+This results in a population density ratio of 2,576 persons per square kilometer, placing Winston Hills in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration accounted for approximately 82.5% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends indicate an increase just below the median of national areas, with Winston Hills expected to expand by 811 persons to 2041 based on the latest population numbers, reflecting a total increase of 7.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate an expected increase just below the median of national areas, with Winston Hills projected to expand by 811 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 7.2% over the 17-year period.

 Frequently Asked Questions - Population